jaliliB21/Building-a-chain-store-management-system/README.md

 This site has three main sections:

-1- Employees page where all users can see all the employees and managers of the stores in the collection 2- Stores page where all branches with their specifications can be seen 3- The news page where all the news in the collection are displayed
+1- Employees page where all users can see all the employees and managers of the stores in the collection<br>
+2- Stores page where all branches with their specifications can be seen<br>
+3- The news page where all the news in the collection are displayed<br>

 All these 3 sections are visible only to logged in users.

+- In the above project, custom user in Django is used to add employees, which is an advanced topic in Django.